anthonyDrury/NgRichList/README.md

 Make sure you have docker installed, otherwise install it.
 This changes highly depending on OS so I will not cover this.

+If you simply wish to run it via my hosted container:

+Run `docker run --rm -p 3004:3004 anthonydrury/ng-rich-list`

+else if you wish to build your own container:

 Run `docker build -t {imageName} .`

 Run `docker run -p 3004:3004 {imageName}`